|Learn how to organize a group of individuals and professionals around a common cause, working together to achieve a unified goal.

-Often, community problems or issues are too large and complex for any one agency or organization.
-In those circumstances, putting together a coalition of groups and individuals can be an effective strategy for bringing the community's resources to bear, and getting everyone moving in the same direction.
-In this section, we'll discuss just what a community coalition is, why and when it can be a good strategy, who should belong to it, and how to get it started.
-In the next section, we'll examine how to maintain a coalition once it's a going concern.
+Often, community problems or issues are too large and complex for any one agency or organization to tackle.
+In these cirumstances, putting together a coalition of groups and individuals can be an effective strategy for changing the programs and policies - in schools, business, government, and other relevant sectors - that are needed to solve the problem or achieve the goal.
+This section discusses what a community coalition or partnership is, why and when it can be a good strategy, who should be included, and how to implement it.

 What is a coalition?